bgamari/ghc-wiki-import/static-pointers.md

 Whether `hasZero` and `isZero` are given general types or not shouldn't affect the result in this case.
-However, not generalizing the type can cause troubles:
+However, constraints can be problematic:

 ```